Skip to main content

 az identity list --resource-group $(yq '.resource_group' config.yaml)

-# Verify federated credentials
+# Check federated credentials

 az identity federated-credential list \